 You can’t imagine how effective this technique is.
 You’ll love it if you use it.
-A ceramic dinner plate or coffee mug can sharpen almost any type of chef knives.
+A ceramic dinner plate or coffee mug can sharpen almost any type of chef knife.
 But, this DIY trick is not recommended if your knife is extremely blunt.

 You can try it right now to test its effectiveness.
 It may take a bit more time as it’s not any regular sharpening tool.
 So, you’ll need to drag your knife edge 10 to 12 times.
-Actually it depends on the dullness of the knife.
+Actually, it depends on the dullness of the knife.

 As you know, a dull knife can cause accidents at any time in your kitchen.
-So, it’s better to check the sharpness before every use and there are several ways to check it.
+So, it’s better to check the sharpness before every use, and there are several ways to check it.

 The most common way is to use your thumbnail to check the sharpness.
 But, I personally don’t like this method as it may shed blood at a simple mistake.
 I usually take an onion to check the sharpness of my knives.

 You can also use a tomato to check the sharpness.
-If you can slice tomato without creating any starter hole on the tomato skin, that means your knife is sharp enough to cut any food.
+If you can slice a tomato without creating any starter hole on the tomato skin, that means your knife is sharp enough to cut any food.

-Just hold a single folded newspaper by left hand and put the knife edge on top edge of the newspaper sheet at 20 degree angle and try to slice the paper.
+Just hold a single folded newspaper with your left hand and put the knife-edge on the top edge of the newspaper sheet at a 20-degree angle, and try to slice the paper.
 The edge of the slice will be clean if the knife is sharp.